 One or more requests receiving positive evaluations by reviewers could be funded accordingly.
+These scholarship award(s) totaling $2,500 will be made available through the coming year.
 In the event that no suitable proposals are received, the committee reserves the right not to fund any proposal in the current year.
 The review committee will hold all applications in confidence.

 The research, technical, and support staff of the Illinois Natural History Survey or beginning research professionals and enrolled students with the University of Illinois, Champaign-Urbana are eligible to apply.
 Individuals engaged in natural history or stream ecology research will receive highest consideration.
 Natural history research addresses ecology, evolution, or systematics of living organisms, and may focus on individual aquatic species (e.g., distribution, behavior, and life history), communities (e.g., diversity and composition), and their relationships with environments.